gsstudios/Guideline/pages/01.basics/01.overview/01.sub-topic/chapter.md

 ### Yay

 Yay is a AUR-Helper.
 What is AUR ([Archlinux.org link](https://wiki.archlinux.org/index.php/Arch_User_Repository))?
-The Helper is needed for libsepol and libselinux which is necessary to get the Seafile server running.
+The Helper is needed for a few dependencies which are necessary to get the Seafile server running and for the downgrade software.

 ### Downgrade